usdaud/algotradinglib.github.io/en/pedia/s/support_vector_classifier.md

 ### Feature Selection

 Choosing the right features is critical for the success of an SVC model in trading.
 Irrelevant or redundant features can deteriorate the model’s performance.
-Feature selection methods, such as Principal Component Analysis (PCA) and Recursive Feature Elimination (RFE), can be employed to identify the most informative features.
+Feature selection methods, such as [Principal Component Analysis](../p/principal_component_analysis_(pca).md) (PCA) and Recursive Feature Elimination (RFE), can be employed to identify the most informative features.

 ### Computational Complexity